 Government bonds can offset stock volatility

 When cracks start to show in economic performance, corporate bond prices tend to change faster than stocks.
 The credit spread between stable bond issuers (rich governments) and unstable ones (telegraph companies) usually widens, which suggests these bonds are riskier to hold.
-If that happens, pay attention.
-Bonds are basically the smoke detector of global capitalism.
-When the bond market starts shrieking, stocks usually aren’t far behind - even if you’re convinced nothing’s burning.

-Bonds stabilize a portfolio
+Bonds can stabilize a portfolio

 Stocks are great growth assets for any portfolio, but there is a downside to going all stocks, no brakes.
 Eventually, you hit a wall.
-Portfolios with 60% stocks can actually perform better than an all-stock portfolio over a five-year timeframe.
-Bonds are one way around this problem.
-They don’t bring in the same returns as stocks, but a portfolio with a healthy bond allotment won’t completely tank if the stock market crashes.
+Portfolios with 60% stocks can actually perform better than an all-stock portfolio over a 5-year timeframe.

 How bonds can help your portfolio

-First off, you can’t guarantee any portfolio mix is going to save you in bad times.
-Markets are never certain.
-The easiest way to protect your portfolio is to invest in a wide range of assets, but even diversification isn’t quite the same as reducing your risk.
-Junk bonds can be pretty risky.
-Utility stocks are boring, but can be pretty safe investments.
+You can't guarantee any asset allocation will save you in bad times — markets are never certain.
+The easiest way to protect your portfolio is to diversify across a wide range of assets, but diversification isn't quite the same as reducing your risk.

 1987 - Black Monday